MikeCodesDotNET/ColorPicker/README.md

 # Avalonia Color Picker
 An Avalonia Color Picker.
 Includes a HSV color wheel, CIE views and Sketch like pickers.

+## Update
+This project has been picked up by [Aura.UI](https://github.com/PieroCastillo/Aura.UI).
+I'd recommend using that library instead :)

 <p align="center">